-If you or a loved one has been injured in a car accident in Massachusetts, you may be entitled to compensation for medical bills, lost income and pain and suffering.
+If you or a loved one has been injured in a car accident in Massachusetts, an experience MA Auto Accident Lawyer may be entitled to compensation for medical bills, lost income and pain and suffering.
 Our firm settles hundreds of car accidents every year in MA and we charge no fees until you receive a settlement or award.
 Call us toll-free 24/7 or contact us online for your free consultation with one of our experienced MA auto accident attorneys.

 There are over 30,000 miles of interstates and highways in Massachusetts (i).
 Most recent MA Public Safety crash data indicates that more than 136,000 accidents occurred over the course of one year (ii).

 If you have been involved in a Massachusetts auto accident, you need to file accident report paperwork with the Massachusetts Registry of Motor Vehicles.
 You should fill out the Motor Vehicle Crash Operator Report and mail or deliver one copy to the local police department in the city or town where your accident occurred, a second copy should be mailed to your insurance company, and a third copy should go to the Registry of Motor Vehicles.
 Once these copies have gone out, individuals should fill out a Request for Copy of Crash Report to obtain a copy of their crash report filed with the Registry of Motor Vehicles.
 To do so, individuals must print and mail the completed form to the Registry of Motor Vehicles address indicated, regardless of whether the document was completed by hand or on the computer.

 If you were injured in a vehicle registered in MA, PIP is available to you.
 This is what is commonly called “No-Fault” insurance; meaning even if the accident was your fault, you are able to obtain PIP benefits.
 PIP will pay you or anyone else injured in your automobile for medical bills, funeral expenses, and 75% of lost wages.
 The maximum payment is capped at $8,000 per person.